 - Signed BAA: They must be willing to sign a Business Associate Agreement

-- Data center certifications: SOC 2 Type II minimum, ideally SSAE 18
+- Data centre certifications: SOC 2 Type II minimum, ideally SSAE 18

 - Encryption at rest: Full disk encryption or encrypted storage volumes